 where $k=|C|$.
-Using this set up, one should be able to develop a formula for the improved Banzhaf power index of a voter $v_i$ in a weighted voting system in terms of the probabilities $\omega_{i,C}$ for suitably defined $C$'s via simplices.
-In a similar manner, one can improve the Shapley-Shubik power index formulas.
+Using this setup, one should be able to develop a formula for the improved Banzhaf index of a voter $v_i$ in a weighted voting game in terms of the probabilities $\omega_{i,C}$ for suitably defined $C$'s via simplices.
+In a similar manner, one can improve the Shapley-Shubik index formulas.

 Instead of using probabilities, vertices representing agents might have ``agreement matrices'' attached to them.
 These would indicate which issues the agents agree or disagree on.
 The entries might even reflect the levels of agreement, i.e.~they might take values in the real numbers rather than in the set $\{0,1\}$.
 This setup is reminiscent of a \emph{sheaf}.
 It is plausible that sheaf-theoretic techniques (such as the Laplacian of sheaf cohomology) could be used to define entirely new power indices that would capture much more of the political dynamics between voters or political parties.